 John attended the University of Wisconsin-Platteville, graduating with a degree in Secondary Education and Industrial Arts in 1958.
 While in Platteville, he met a local girl named Ruth.
 They married and went on to have seven children.
 Three of those children returned to UW-Platteville for their own higher educations.
 Two of those children met and married fellow students while in school.
-And today the third generation is currently carrying the torch as a proud UW-P student, having just started her first semester on campus.
+And today the third generation is currently carrying the torch as a proud Pioneer.
+She is almost finished with her first year on campus.

 I used dish soap to wipe the case down and then applied a thick layer of shoe polish.
 A good hand buffing with the horsehair brush brought out a bit of shine.
 I used alcohol to scrub off the white corner trim and delicately cleaned the decals.
 Finally, I rubbed the whole thing down with a good soaking of leather oil to replenish the previous 55 years of use.